agustan-alt/failure-driven-yolo-mllm-weed-identification/README.md

 ## Failure-Driven Evaluation

-The central methodological component of this repository is the failure-driven evaluation process.
+The central methodological component of the study is the failure-driven evaluation process.

 After YOLOv8n inference on the independent test set, detection outputs are categorized into:

-* **Normal/high-confidence detections**
+* Normal/high-confidence detections
-* **Low-confidence predictions**
+* Low-confidence predictions
-* **Misclassifications**
+* Misclassifications
-* **Missed detections**
+* Missed detections

-In the reported experimental configuration, a confidence threshold of **0.95** was used to identify low-confidence predictions.
+A confidence threshold of **0.95** was used to identify low-confidence predictions in the reported experimental configuration.

-The anomalous cases are subsequently analyzed using the MLLM to determine whether multimodal reasoning can provide additional interpretive value.
+Selected anomalous cases are subsequently analyzed using the MLLM to investigate whether multimodal reasoning can provide additional interpretive value.

 ## MLLM Interpretation

 The MLLM is used as a complementary interpretive layer.

-The detector provides:
+YOLOv8n provides:

 * Class label
 * Bounding box
 * Confidence score

-The MLLM is used to provide additional information such as:
+The MLLM is used to provide additional interpretation such as:

 * Species verification
 * Visual characteristics